Saddamshah/book-search/README.md

 ## Book Search App

-This a book search app that uses an google API to get the data than it shows different result depends on the different output.
+This a book search app that uses a Google API to get the data than it shows different results depends on the different outputs.

 ### Technologies
 1. React.js